AllThingsSmitty/allthingssmitty.github.io/_posts/2016-09-25-accessible-floating-labels.md

 <!--<p class="message">This post has been updated to reflect a <a href="http://codepen.io/AllThingsSmitty/pen/VjykOz/">CSS-only approach</a> without the use of the <code class="highlighter-rouge">placeholder</code> attribute on input elements.</p>-->

-There's been plenty of [discussion](https://adactio.com/journal/10910){:rel="external"} in recent months regarding accessibility as it relates to the use of labels, which I think is great.
+There's been plenty of [discussion](https://adactio.com/journal/10910){:target="_blank"}{:rel="noopener noreferrer"} in recent months regarding accessibility as it relates to the use of labels, which I think is great.
 Web designers and developers should treat accessibility as a fundamental part of development and not an afterthought.

-Still, I see plenty of implementations where labels are ignored for more eye-catching solutions, which in turn creates [accessibility problems](https://medium.com/simple-human/always-use-a-label-a39ceab554e6){:rel="external"}.
+Still, I see plenty of implementations where labels are ignored for more eye-catching solutions, which in turn creates [accessibility problems](https://medium.com/simple-human/always-use-a-label-a39ceab554e6){:target="_blank"}{:rel="noopener noreferrer"}.
 Interestingly enough, there are plenty of existing, design-friendly patterns using labels.
 One that's been around for a few years now is floating labels:

 <div class="embed">
   <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">Accessible floating labels: Learn it.
 Know it.
 Live it. 😎 🏄🏼 <a href="https://t.co/yD4mmxfl5L">https://t.co/yD4mmxfl5L</a> <a href="https://twitter.com/CodePen">@CodePen</a> <a href="https://twitter.com/hashtag/CSS?src=hash">#CSS</a> <a href="https://twitter.com/hashtag/accessibility?src=hash">#accessibility</a> <a href="https://t.co/5LreGYMJEs">pic.twitter.com/5LreGYMJEs</a></p>&mdash; Matt Smith (@AllThingsSmitty) <a href="https://twitter.com/AllThingsSmitty/status/773156583798927361">September 6, 2016</a></blockquote>